Heartbreak Ridge poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Gunnery Sergeant Tom Highway is released from the drunk tank, hungover and hostile.
 He's a combat-hardened, medal-winning Marine nearing retirement, stuck in his old ways and alone..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+Structural examination shows that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 16 minutes when Highway meets his undisciplined platoon of misfit Marines who openly mock him.
 They're lazy, disrespectful, and led by the insubordinate Corporal Stitch Jones.
 Highway realizes he's been assigned a unit that nobody wants..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.